Looking for Fuel Card Services or Cubo? You're in the right place! We've updated our name and got a brand new look.

 Industry Risk Steps Taken

-Donations made to a non-profit organisation who work in some higher risk countries.
 The charity has various controls in place to mitigate risks, these include comprehensive code of conduct policies and procedures and Programme Managers who work with the in-country leads to ensure expected behaviours are adopted.
 Additionally, they have a safeguarding policy and Safeguarding Officers in each regional team in which they work.

 4. Policies in Relation to Slavery and Human Trafficking

-The DCC Code of Conduct sets out our Group's commitment to acting ethically and with integrity towards our employees and in all our business relationships.
-Specifically, Section 2 of the Code sets out our commitment to fair employment practices and section 14 of the Code sets out our commitment to preventing, as far as practicable, slavery and human trafficking in our supply chains.
+The DCC Code of Conduct sets out our Group’s commitment to acting ethically and with integrity towards our employees and in all our business relationships.
+Specifically, Section 2 of the Code sets out our commitment to fair employment practices and Section 14 of the Code sets out our commitment to preventing, as far as practicable, slavery and human trafficking in our supply chains.

 The DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensure that all the products we sell meet applicable legal and ethical standards.